-Through the collaboration of Sarah Cannon and Genospace, the genomics data technology will be integrated into Sarah Cannon's network of oncology programs across the United States and United Kingdom.
+Through the collaboration of Sarah Cannon and GenoSpace, the genomics data technology will be integrated into Sarah Cannon's network of oncology programs across the United States and the United Kingdom.

 The company's platform also provides patient-facing portals and disease-specific communities to support and educate patients across disease sites throughout the cancer journey.